 U8 to U11 age groups will operate league systems with all teams playing the same appropriate number of matches.
 Teams will meet and play other teams from across the regions.
 All results will be published on the NSRT website after the Festival.

-There will be no trophies awarded.
-All children involved in the Festival will be awarded a bespoke certificate (collected from the control point by their teacher), commemorating their contribution to rugby.
+All children involved in the Festival will be awarded a bespoke certificate at the second festivals (collected from the control point by their teacher), commemorating their outstanding contribution to the development of rugby.

 3. Teams must report to the pitch they are playing on 2 minutes before the kick off time.